JuliaLang/julia/doc/stdlib/base.rst

    Modulus after division by 2pi, returning in the range [0,2pi).

-   This function computes a floating point representation of the modulus after numerically exact division by 2pi, and is therefore not exactly the same as mod(x,2pi).
+   This function computes a floating point representation of the modulus after division by numerically exact 2pi, and is therefore not exactly the same as mod(x,2pi), which would compute the modulus of x relative to division by the floating-point number 2pi.

 .. function:: rem(x, m)